This post may contain affiliate links. See my disclosure policy.

 Serving Ideas

-We often enjoy this Cajun chicken pasta as a meal on its own, but if you’re looking for something to serve on the side, you have plenty of options.
+We often enjoy this Cajun chicken Alfredo as a meal on its own, but if you’re looking for something to serve on the side, you have plenty of options.

-Cajun chicken Alfredo is best served immediately.
-If you have any leftovers, place them in an airtight container in the refrigerator for up to 2-3 days.
-Freezing is not recommended.
+This Cajun chicken Alfredo is best served right away while the sauce is warm and creamy.
+If you have leftovers, transfer them to an airtight container and store them in the refrigerator for up to 2 to 3 days – freezing is not recommended.

-Reheat leftovers in a skillet over medium-low heat.
-Add a splash of milk, cream, or reserved pasta water to loosen the sauce.
+To reheat, warm the pasta gently in a skillet over medium-low heat or in the microwave in short intervals, stirring in between.
+Add a splash of milk, cream, or reserved pasta water to loosen the sauce as needed.

 Save this recipe!